-Chat With a CVM Staff Member About Long-term Opportunities
+Chat with a CVM Staff Member about Long-term Opportunities

 Resources to Prepare in Cross-Cultural Missions

 As you consider or prepare to serve in the field long-term, we have gathered resources that we have found to be helpful.
-These include short-term trips, personal assessment tools (scroll to “Long-Term Forms” after clicking the link), books, training courses, eLearning, support-raising, partnership tools, and more.
+These include short-term trips, personal assessment tools (scroll to “Long-Term Forms” after clicking the link), books, eLearning training courses, support-raising, partnership tools, and more.
 We encourage you to spend time learning and growing in preparation for serving.